wp-plugins/swfput/readme.txt

 == Description ==

 SWFPut provides 'responsive' video for posts and pages.
-SWFPut make the presentation of video reliable for your
+SWFPut makes the presentation of video reliable for your
 visitors: several conditions are handled well, such as the uneven support for HTML5 video formats in the major browsers, the possible lack of support for either HTML5